Who is Margot Fonteyn

 Recent Developments The competition has adapted to include virtual elements due to the COVID-19 pandemic, allowing broader participation worldwide.

-Cultural Impact The competition is known for nurturing young talent and contributing significantly to the global ballet community, influencing trends and standards.
+Cultural Impact The competition is known for nurturing young talent, contributing significantly to the global ballet community, and influencing trends and standards.

 Associated Events The competition often includes gala performances, exhibitions, and opportunities for networking with industry professionals.